-There are thousands of professional prognosticators trying to predict what life and business will be like in 2020.
+There are too many professional prognosticators trying to predict what life and business will be like in the future.
 Will automated robots instruct driverless cars to pick up packages dropped off by drones in remote areas for people who don’t have time to do anything with them because life is so hectic?
 That’s the question for our collective Magic 8 Ball.

-- Stop worrying about it!
+- Stop worrying about the future!
 If you are a business owner, focusing too much on the future means taking your eyes off the present.
-It is important to know where you want to go with your company and how you plan on getting there.
-This process is looking at your business from the clouds.
-From your 20,000 feet view, you can see well into the future, spying the opportunities and obstacles.
-However, at some point, you need to get back to earth, delving into the weeds of your business and deal with the daily and weekly issues affecting it.
-If you become paralyzed by your view of the future and get stuck in the clouds, it will be only a matter of time before the present runs your business into the ground.
+As we continue to battle COVID-19, It is critically important to know where you want to go with your company and how you plan on getting there.
+This process requires looking at your business “from the clouds.”
+At 20,000 feet, you can see well into the future, spying the opportunities and obstacles.
+However, at some point, you need to get back to earth, dive into “the weeds” of your business and deal with the daily and weekly issues affecting it.
+If you become paralyzed by your view of the future and get stuck in the clouds, it will be a short time before the present runs your business into the ground.

-- Chart where will your company be in 2020.
+- Be Proactive!
+Chart where you want your company to be at the end of 2021.
 Are your long-term goals still the same?
 Even if you change the means (new technology and big data) to your end (specific business goal), if your goals haven’t changed then it’s still the same end!
 Don’t let shiny new bells and whistles distract you from achieving your goals.
-In my conversations with entrepreneurs since the conference, I’ve asked all of them two critical questions: First, does having access to substantially more information about your customers measurably strengthen your relationship with them?
-Second, are you willing to commit (and do you have) the necessary resources to meet the requirements for your #NewWayToWork?
-The answers to these two questions will help guide you to your the appropriate destination in 2020.
+In my conversations with business owners, I ask them two critical questions: First, does having access to substantially more information about your customers measurably strengthen your relationship with them?
+Second, are you willing to commit (and do you have) the necessary resources to meet the requirements for your company’s goals in 2021?
+The answers to these two questions will help guide your business going forward.